openSUSE/containment-rpm-container/README.md

-This repository hosts the containment-rpm resources used to wrap the Docker images built by KIWI on IBS into RPMs.
+This repository hosts the containment-rpm resources used to wrap the container images built by KIWI on OBS into RPMs.

 The work is based on the original containment-rpm tool created by SUSE Studio and later made available inside of [this public repository](https://github.com/openSUSE/containment-rpm).